 Implication: When this erratum occurs, the system may hang during shutdown.
-Intel has not observed this erratum with any commercially available systems or software.
+Intel has not between Cores

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF20.
-Disable Execution-Disable Bit (IA32\MISC\ENABLES [34]) Is Shared between Cores Problem: The bit 34 of the IA32\MISC\ENABLES Model Specific Register (MSR) is shared between the execution cores.
+Disable Execution-Disable Bit (IA32 MISC ENABLES [34]) Is Shared between the execution cores.

+Problem: The bit 34 of the IA32_MISC_ENABLES Model Specific Register (MSR) is shared

-Implication: Both cores will operate according to the shared value of bit IA32\MISC\ENABLES [34].
-Workaround: None identified.
+Implication: Both cores will operate according to the shared value of bit IA32 MISC ENABLES

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF21.
-Last Branch Records (LBR) Updates May be Incorrect after a Task Switch Problem: A Task-State Segment (TSS) task switch may incorrectly set the LBR FROM value to the LBR TO value.
+Last Branch Records (LBR) Updates May be Incorrect after a Task the LBR TO value.